 A UK Plastic Packaging tax is planned for April 2022.
 Rates are set at £200 per tonne of plastic packaging, manufactured or imported with less than 30% recycled content.
 Click here for further details.

-Major reforms of the existing Packaging Producer Responsibility and PRN systems are intended for implementation by 2023.
-Significant changes are anticipated with fees expected to rise substantially above current levels
+Major reforms of the existing Packaging Producer Responsibility and PRN systems are intended to be implemented in a phased manner from 2024.
+Significant changes are anticipated with fees expected to rise substantially above current levels.

 The Resources and Waste Strategy for England has made clear its ambition to mirror the targets set by the UK Plastic Pact, with all plastic packaging required to be recyclable, reusable or compostable by 2025.